peter-evans/s3-backup/README.md

 ## Usage

-This example will upload your mongodump to an S3 bucket called `mongo-backup-bucket` to a folder called MONGODB_NAME.
+This example will upload your mongodump to an S3 bucket called `mongo-backup-bucket`, into a folder called MONGODB_NAME.
 Objects at the target will be overwritten, and extraneous objects will be removed.

 ```yml
 - name: S3 Backup